tomyedwab/www/blog/src/posts/the-eighteen-hour-application.md

 like a webpage.
 For example, simple text selection doesn't work without additional plugins!

-In the future, I might consider building the app in Flutter and then using Claude to rewrite it in Javascript for web; this is probably something it would be very adept at.
+In the future, I might consider building the mobile app in Flutter and then using Claude to rewrite it in Javascript for web; this is probably something it would be very adept at.

 Here is the final layout, which IMO looks great on a tablet at least: